-Today is Spinal Cord Injury Awareness Day; so let’s take a look at cauda equina syndrome (CES).
+Today is National Spinal Cord Injury Awareness Day, brought to us by Spinal Injuries Association; so let’s take a look at cauda equina syndrome (CES).

 Cauda equina syndrome is a rare and severe type of spinal stenosis where the bundle of nerve roots at the lower end of the spinal cord become compressed.
 Typically this compression is from a disc prolapse, but can be caused by other conditions, such as trauma, arthritis or other bone disease.